plus3it/watchmaker/docs/findings/el7.md

 [...elided...]
 ```

 When the vendor includes a commented-out parameter-value in the configuration-file, it signifies that the paramter is set to the value shown on the commented out line.
-This can be further confirmed by consulting the associated manual page (see: |sshdconfig|_):
+This can be further confirmed by consulting the associated manual page (see: [sshdconfig (5)](https://linux.die.net/man/5/sshd_config)):

 ```shell
      LogLevel